 “[Organizations] have to approach the problem differently.
 And the way that they do is they understand: My enterprise was relatively secure before.
 I thought I had a handle on it, I knew what I needed to take care of.
 Now I have this endpoint issue, so I have to find a way to bridge between those two things and take care of my users in the wilds of the internet and my core infrastructure.
 So if you can do those two things and you can apply the same controls at both areas with the same efficacy, you’re enabling Zero Trust.” – Dr. Chase Cunningham

-To learn more, check out our page on Zero Trust and micro-segmentation.
+To learn more, check out our page on Zero Trust security.